tusharvijay24/SwiftyMovies/README.md

-It looks like the project is an iOS application named **SwiftyMovies**.
-Based on the file structure, it includes various components such as controllers, models, and web server helpers, as well as a `Pods` folder, which suggests it uses CocoaPods for dependency management.
-Here's a README file based on the general structure and assumed functionality of the project:

----

 # SwiftyMovies

 SwiftyMovies is an iOS application that provides users with information about movies, including movie details, ratings, and search functionality.